 Try to choose a pacifier that:

 One of the most important issues in infant dental care is baby bottle tooth decay.
-This condition is caused by frequent exposure, over time, to sugary liquids that can seriously damage a baby’s teeth and overall oral health.
+This condition is caused by frequent exposure, over time, to sugary liquids that can seriously damage a baby’s teeth in Douglasville PA and overall oral health.
 To avoid tooth decay, never let your infant sleep with a bottle in their mouth.
 If your child needs something to suck on to fall asleep, give them a pacifier or a bottle filled with water.